Venezuela's Maduro favored to win second term amid severe crisis

 Breaking News Emails

+CARACAS, Venezuela — Voting centers across Venezuela's capital city appeared largely empty during elections on Sunday despite assurances from government officials that millions of voters had turned out to vote by mid-morning.

-CARACAS, Venezuela — Venezuelan President Nicolas Maduro is expected to win a second six-year term in Sunday's election, despite a deepening crisis that's made food scarce and inflation soar as oil production in the once wealthy nation plummets.
+President Nicolas Maduro is expected to handily win a second term despite the deepening crisis that's made food scarce and inflation soar as oil production in the once wealthy nation plummets.

+By mid-morning, poll workers at a voting center in San Agustin, a pro-government stronghold in Caracas, said less than a fifth of the 1,916 registered voters had cast a ballot, but they expected a mid-day surge.

+Information Minister Jorge Rodriguez said about 2.5 million people had voted by 10 a.m.

 More than 1 million Venezuelans have abandoned their country for a better life abroad in recent years, while those staying behind wait in line for hours to buy subsidized food and withdraw cash that's almost impossible to find.